sarangian/bulkRNASeqPIPE/README.md

 - For single-end RNAseq reads sample name must be suffixed with .fastq.gz
   Example: sample_1_replicate_1.fastq.gz
 ```
-**genome** folder contains one sub-folder [Example: 'hexcentricum'   i.e name of the organism].
+**genome** folder contains one sub-folder (sub-folder name must not contain any gap or special characters)
 ```
 The sub-folder hexcentricum must contain
-[1] The genome of the organism in fasta format with extension .fna (hexcentricum.fna) [2] The gene annotation of the organism in GTF format (hexcentricum.gtf)
+[1] The genome of the organism in fasta format with .fna extension (hexcentricum.fna) [2] The gene annotation of the organism in GTF format (hexcentricum.gtf)
 NOTE: The sub-folder name, genome name and the GTF file name must be same

+EXAMPLE: If the organism name is XYZ, then the sub-folder name must be XYZ, genome name must be XYZ.fna, annotation file name must be XYZ.gtf
 ```
 ## Test Installation